Cabuloso171/Kkhkgjhhjfilaautonovo/README.md

         imgui.Separator()
         imgui.Spacing()

-        imgui.TextColored(imgui.ImVec4(0.8, 0.8, 0.8, 1.0), "Auto Regras - Envia as regras no /a a cada 7 minutos")
-        if imgui.Button("REGRAS SERVIDOR", imgui.ImVec2(150, 30)) then
+        imgui.Text("Auto Regras - Envia as regras no /a a cada 7 minutos") if imgui.Button("REGRAS SERVIDOR", imgui.ImVec2(150,30)) then
             regras_auto[0] = not regras_auto[0]
             if regras_auto[0] then
                 sampAddChatMessage("[REGRAS SERVIDOR] Ativado com sucesso!", 0x00FF00)